marph91/jimmy/docs/import_instructions.md

 2. Select `Markdown`
 3. Follow the instructions on the page.

+!!! note
+    Attachments are only allowed if you have a pro account.
+See <https://notesnook.com/pricing/>.

 ## Obsidian

 Markdown files can be imported to Obsidian as described [on the website](https://help.obsidian.md/import/markdown):